kubestash/docs/docs/guides/volumes/pvc/index.md

 - Install `KubeStash` in your cluster following the steps [here](/docs/setup/README.md).

-- You will need to have a PVC with `ReadWriteMany` access mode.
-Here, we are going to use an `NFS` server to provision a PVC with `ReadWriteMany` access mode.
+- Here, we are going to use an `NFS` server to provision a PVC with `ReadWriteOnce` access mode.
 If you don't have an NFS server running, deploy one by following the guide [here](https://github.com/kubernetes-csi/csi-driver-nfs).

 - You should be familiar with the following `KubeStash` concepts:
   - [BackupStorage](/docs/concepts/crds/backupstorage/index.md)